Tiam (tank): History

-Before the fall of the Shah, Iran obtained modernized versions from the United States of the M47 Patton, also called M47M.
-The M47M was upgraded with engine and fire control elements from the M60A1, and the assistant driver eliminated to store more 90 mm ammunition.
+Before the fall of the Shah, Iran obtained modernized versions from the United States of the M47 Patton, known as the M47M.

+After the Tiam was unveiled to the public in April 2016, Ground Force Commander Brigadier General Ahmad Reza Pourdastan announced there would also be a new Karrar main battle tanks.

+Design

 Iran created the Tiam tank from a modernized version of the M47M and a modified Chinese Type 59 turret.
-After the Tiam was unveiled to the public, Ground Force Commander Brigadier General Ahmad Reza Pourdastan announced there would also be a new Karrar main battle tanks.

-Design

 The main armament of the Tiam consists of a 105 mm smoothbore gun fitted with a fume extractor and a thermal sleeve.
 It has a crew of four, including commander, gunner, loader and driver and has a coaxial 7.62 mm machine gun and a 12.7 mm DShK heavy machine gun mounted on swivel station at the commander hatch.

 The Tiam was fitted with latest generation of composite armor, with explosive reactive armor (ERA) panels mounted on the front of the hull and turret.